the4thdoctor/pg_chameleon/README.rst

 The system has proven to be quite efficient and stable.
 However the tool is not fully tested yet.
 I just ask you **to be very carefull if you want to use it in production**.

-If you find a bug please submit the issue via GitHub.
+The best way to report a bug is to submit the issue GitHub.
+However if you like to get in touch you can ping me on **twitter @4thdoctor_scarf ** or if you like there is a channel on **irc.freenode.net #pgchameleon**.

 Requirements
 ******************